Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Discussion

 Nevertheless, concurrent to their qualities, those optimization approaches typically come with very long processing times, while sometimes presenting issues of convergence, especially in the low-dose case \cite{Katvotnik2013,Dearg2025,Chennit2025}.
 In particular, this latter issue often requires extensive parameter optimization \cite{Maiden2017,Bangun2022,Leidl2024,Maiden2024,Chennit2025}.
 Those algorithms are also generally difficult to implement and set up in practice due to their complexity and, somewhat paradoxically, the variety in their modalities.

 In fact, it could even be argued that, for a lot of potential applications, their various advantages may be superfluous.
 Specifically, a computational improvement of resolution beyond the normal performance of an instrument, though useful within specific investigations, is not systematically needed.
 A similar statement can be made with regards to aberration refinement.
-Even the ability to account for in-specimen propagation effects may find an alternative in direct phase retrieval methods, since a specific choice of probe focus can be sufficient to suppress the resulting contrast redistribution and ensure interpretability.
-This has been demonstrated in iCoM imaging \cite{Close2015,Addiego2020,Burger2020,Robert2021,Liang2023}, as well as for SBI and WDD \cite{Clark2023,Gao2024}.
+Even the ability to account for in-specimen propagation effects, typically inducing contrast non-linearity and modifications of frequency transfer \cite{Plamann1998,Yang2017,Gao2022,Clark2023,Leidl2025}, may find an alternative in direct phase retrieval methods, since a specific choice of probe focus can be sufficient to suppress the resulting spatial redistribution and ensure interpretability.
+This has been demonstrated in iCoM imaging \cite{Close2015,Addiego2020,Burger2020,Robert2021,Liang2023}, as well as for the SBI and WDD methods \cite{Clark2023,Gao2024}.

+Notably, the experimental results provided in this publication already confirm the applicability of analytical ptychography for very thick objects, granted some adjustments in illumination parameters.
+That approach, of course, will have to be further evaluated in the future and cannot replace a more rigorous solution, but this still shows that recovering interpretable images remain, at the very least, possible in such unfavorable conditions.
+Reconstructed transmission functions also clearly demonstrate the possibility to achieve satisfactory high-resolution results, with an aberration-corrected STEM instrument \cite{Batson2002,Erni2009,Morishita2018a}, even without a computational correction step.

 For those reasons, while it remains certain that iterative ptychography can lead to impressive results, the analytical variant clearly has the upper hand in terms of both accessibility and reproducibility.
 Consequently, and for all its other advantages, the GPRI framework can be a first-line option in most phase contrast imaging endeavours, even in cases where a more sophisticated optimization process is required later on.
-As such, while it is of course unable to offer all capabilities of a state-of-the-art reconstruction, the new methodology constitutes a complementary solution, able to fill a clear gap in the field.
+As such, this new methodology constitutes a complementary solution, able to fill a clear gap in the field.